jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

     noise =  dates * 0.15 * np.random.randn(education.shape[0]) # Add some noise to our true model.
     return dates + noise
 ```

+> If you have limited training data, a complex model hurts the accuracy.

 For completeness, we replace our ReLU function with a sigmoid function and plot the same diagram: